njgit/App-Pipeline-Lite/README.md

 ```bash
 plite vp filter-seq
 ```
- take a look at the datasource for the pipeline
+ take a look at the "datasource" for the pipeline.

 ```bash
 less filter-seq/filter-seq.datasource
 ```